 Article 6 – Processing of the complaint

-Article 7 – Investigation and hearings
+Article 7 – Investigation, hearings and advise

 - The complainant and the person complained against are offered the opportunity to present their cases and put their views.
 In case the complainant and/or the person complained about decline their right to be heard, no such hearing will take place.
 A report of the hearing will be drawn up and signed off by the persons heard.

 Article 8 – Adjudication